dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 pip install opencv-python
 ```

-- This library helps USHVATHAMA to speak ask which task to perform from the user.</br>
+- This library helps <strong>ASHVATHAMA</strong> to speak ask which task to perform from the user.</br>

 ```
 pip install PyAudio